ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/teaching.md

 UniArk — Co-founder & Mentor (Mar.
 2021 – Present)
 **UK & Online**

 I co-founded [UniArk](https://www.uniark.org) with the aim of reducing the educational attainment gap for disadvantaged students.
-I mentor students for Oxbridge and other university admissions at undergraduate, Masters, and PhD levels.
+I mentor students for Oxbridge and other university admissions at undergraduate, master's, and PhD levels.

 Teaching & Lecturing
 --------------------